FHantke/brave-browser-wiki/Chromium-fork-Update.md

 - [x] Linux debs / rpms
 - [x] Upload symbols and bins to GitHub
 - [x] Ability to override cc files for less patching to chromium src
-- [ ] Linux signing.
-- [ ] No phoning home to Google (mostly done but more work remains)
-- [ ] Removing Chrome extension store support
-- [ ] Payments / Ledger impl
 - [x] new tab page impl
 - [x] welcome page impl
 - [x] produce build on macOS that changes tab shape
 - [x] Restore last session by default
 - [x] Disable search autocomplete and use alexa top 500
 - [x] Transifex tooling and app localization
-- [ ] Extension localization
+- [x] Extension localization tooling
+- [x] Canvas / WebGL Fingerprinting protection

 ### Milestone 2: Builds with updates (March-May)

+- [ ] Audio / WebRTC fingerprinting protection (Jocelyn has this in progress)
+- [ ] Noscript with per origin selections  (Jocelyn starting on this next)
+- [ ] Investigate updating DAT files via an extension.
+(Emerick has this in progress)
+- [ ] Removing Chrome extension store support.
+(Emerick will start on this next)
-- [ ] Installer wrapper with UI for Windows
+- [ ] Stub installer wrapper with UI for Windows using Mozilla stub installer.
+(Emerick will start on this after extension work)
-- [ ] More advanced JS blocking via shields
+- [ ] Import from Chrome (Garrett has this in progress)
+- [ ] Payments / Ledger impl (Brian has this in progress using Serg's lib which is also in progress by Serg)
+- [ ] CI for builds using buildbot (Matt will start on this on his first day of work Feb 26)
-- [ ] Update client and server work to do updates
+- [ ] Update client and server work to do updates (Matt will start on this after CI work)
-- [ ] Refine tab shape to be better
+- [ ] Refine tab shape to be better (Waiting on design from Brad's team)
 - [ ] Multiple channels support
 - [ ] Fine tune Chrome default settings
-- [ ] CI for builds using buildbot
-- [ ] Provide alternate UI to install extensions
+- [ ] Provide alternate UI or store to install extensions
-- [ ] Investigate updating DAT files via an extension.
 - [ ] Fix any remaining chromium branding things.
+- [ ] Get native automated tests started
+- [ ] Get automated tests running on Travis
+- [ ] No phoning home to Google (mostly done but more work remains)
+- [ ] Linux deb and rpm signing.

 ### Milestone 3: Getting to 1.0 (May-July)

-- [ ] Import from Brave
+- [ ] Import from browser-laptop based Brave
 - [ ] More permissions
 - [ ] Restyling bookmarks
 - [ ] Restyling history